-Grump Central Logbook: Week of 8 July 2018
+Grump Central Archive: Week of 8 July 2018

 Saturday, 14 July.
 No news for the week on closing.
 Don't know if this is good or bad, and I'm not going to assume it's either one.
 I startled a family of raccoons during the night—dad went up one tree, while mom and their kid scooted up another.
 It was kind of fun to watch.